avaneev/prvhash/README.md

 16-bit, and 5 for 64-bit state variables).

 Another important aspect of this system, especially from the cryptography standpoint, is entropy input to output latency.
-The latency for non-parallel state-to-state transition is equal to 1, and 2 for parallel; plus 1 in hash-to-hash direction: this means that PRVHASH additionally requires 1 full pass through the hash array for the entropy to propagate.
+The base latency for non-parallel state-to-state transition is equal to 1, and 2 for parallel;
+plus 1 in hash-to-hash direction: this means that PRVHASH additionally requires 1 full pass through the hash array for the entropy to propagate.
 However, hashing also requires a pass to the end of the hash array if message's length is shorter than the output hash, to "mix in" the initial hash value.
+When there is only 1 hash word in use, this hash word is mixed back without delay, and thus there is no added hash-to-hash direction latency: the entropy input is only subject to base latency.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the